-Kids held at the NORCOR juvenile detention center in The Dalles endure psychologically harmful conditions, according to a new report from Disability Rights Oregon.
+Kids held at the NORCOR juvenile detention center in The Dalles endure psychologically harmful conditions, according to a from Disability Rights Oregon.

 The six-month study looked at the conditions for two dozen kids being held for crimes as varied as probation violations to murder.